mritogether/mritogether.github.io/overview.md

 javascript: [ jquery-3.6.0.min.js, jQuery.scrollText.js, speaker_list.js ]
 ---

+# Recorded videos

+You can click on any talk title from the [program page](/timetable) to see the recorded video directly.
+Otherwise, this is a [playlist of all videos](https://www.youtube.com/playlist?list=PLeDygc8TN_J48APEUyle4Ql2uSTc74Nsg)

 # Meeting content

 The meeting consists of lectures and panel discussions in the Opening and Closing sessions, and more practical talks including hands-on workshops in between.